popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

 On line 25 we visit our test node and get the results, that we check on line 27.
 It’s all very simple because our visitor is simple, while unit testing should always be easy and made up of small parts it really can’t be easier than this.

 The only thing to pay attention to is related to the format of the number; it’s not a problem here, but look at line 59, where we test the result of a whole expression.
-There we need to make sure that the correct format is selected, because different countries use different symbols as the decimal mark.
+There we need to make sure that the correct format is selected, because **different countries use different symbols as the decimal mark**.

 > There are some things that depend on the cultural context